purplefan/song-vote-paa-extended/README.md

-# song-vote-ppa
+# song-vote-paa-extended

-Ports and adapters implementation in PHP (with a little Symfony 4.1 help)
+Ports and adapters implementation in PHP (with a little Symfony 4.4 help)

 ## Requirements
 * composer
-* php 7.1
+* php 7.4

 ## Installation